-I use Google Spreadsheets to keep track of my memories.
-It's extremely convenient to use, as I can access it from my smartphone, tablet and laptop.
+I use Google Sheets to keep track of my memories.
+It’s extremely convenient to use, as I can access it from my smartphone, tablet, and laptop.
 It saves the data in the cloud instantaneously, and I never have to worry about losing my precious memories.

-So as soon as I stumble upon a memory, I whip out my smartphone and log it all in the matter of seconds!
-It really is that easy! 🙂
+So as soon as I stumble upon a memory, I whip out my smartphone and log it all in a matter of seconds!

 As a result, I now have a digital memory journal that contains a couple of hundred rows of memories, ranging from small and vague memories to long and detailed recollections!

-I have also visualised my memory journal in a timeline, which I think is a cool idea.
-This allows me to easily recognise the areas of my life which I haven't yet memorised as well.
-This also shows what I mean with "filling in the blanks".
+I have also visualized my memory journal in a timeline, which I think is a cool idea.
+This allows me to easily recognize the areas of my life which I haven’t yet memorized as well.
+This also shows what I mean by “filling in the blanks”.
 I want to cover this entire timeline with memories!

-The size of these bubbles is determined by the amount of words I've used to describe the memories.
-A small bubble is therefore a relatively vague memory without a lot of details.
+The size of these bubbles is determined by the number of words I’ve used to describe the memories.
+A small bubble is, therefore, a relatively vague memory without a lot of details.

-I started tracking my happiness at the start of December 2013, which is why the bubbles are WAY bigger here.
-By journaling, I'm automatically saving all my memories for later with a lot of detail. 🙂
+I started tracking my happiness at the start of December 2013, which is where the bubbles are way bigger.
+That’s when I started journaling, meaning I automatically saved all my memories for later with a lot of detail.

-But you can see here how relatively few memories I have of my life before I started journaling.
-There is SO much of my life which I have forgotten about, and that's something I really regret.
+This visualization shows the low number of memories I have of my life before I started journaling.
+There is so much of my life that I have simply forgotten, and that’s something I really regret.
 I wish I started journaling earlier, but you know what they say: